What Is Psoriatic Arthritis?

 Genetic Predisposition

-There is evidence to suggest that there is a genetic component to psoriatic arthritis, as it tends to run in families.
-Certain genes have been identified that may increase the risk of developing psoriatic arthritis, although having these genes does not guarantee the development of the condition.
+Evidence suggests that psoriatic arthritis has a genetic component, as it tends to run in families.
+Specific genes have been identified that may increase the risk of developing psoriatic arthritis, although having these genes does not guarantee the development of the condition.
 Individuals with a family history of psoriasis or psoriatic arthritis are at a higher risk, indicating a possible genetic predisposition.

 Psoriasis